BaldOracle/Module-3/README.md

 ## Usage

-Tool to study for full stack coding boot camp.
-We learned about HTML.
+With the Password Generator app, you can quickly and easily generate strong and randomized passwords that meet your specific requirements.
+This app was developed as a study tool for a full stack coding boot camp and features technologies such as HTML, CSS, and JavaScript.

 ## Credits